damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 1. [ ] New team member: fill in this payroll information [form](https://docs.google.com/a/gitlab.com/forms/d/1mExVeTRn1cd0MtnNuvMSy7UJ8WazI5D6_snq3R6bsmI/viewform)
 This info is needed to get your profile ready with Savvy HR in order to get you your pay slips and other information.
 Next to Savvy, the People Ops team will also get a copy of the form info for your employee file on BambooHR.

+#### For GitLab Ltd employees only

+1. [ ] People Ops (Specialist/Generalist): complete UK payroll and New Starter Checklist forms (located in UK Documents folder in the Google drive) with new team members' details then stage the form in HelloSign (cc Vistra) and send to the new team member to complete any missing information and sign
+1. [ ] New team member: complete payroll form and New Starter Checklist (if applicable).
+If you have a P45 from your previous company contact people ops for the address to mail this to
+1. [ ] People Ops (Specialist/Generalist): once the payroll forms have been completed file in BambooHR in Documents-Signed Documents folder

 #### All team members